Embru

 Furniture, for a lifetime

-Embru-Werke AG is a Swiss furniture manufacturer based in Rüti in the canton of Zurich, Switzerland, with over a hundred years of company history.
-The company's focus has always been on quality, functionality and timeless design.
-For design-oriented and quality-conscious design lovers, Embru offers a wide range of furniture for private as well as professional applications in the areas of: school, care, office and living - indoor as well as outdoor.
-TAGWERC provides an overview of the design concepts, the design philosophy and the Designer of Embru.
+The EmbruEmbru AG is a Swiss furniture manufacturer based in Rüti in the canton of Zurich, Switzerland, with a company history spanning over a century.
+The company's focus has always been on quality, functionality, and timeless design.
+For design-oriented and quality-conscious design enthusiasts, Embru offers a wide range of furniture for both private and professional applications in the areas of schools, care facilities, offices, and homes – both indoors and outdoors.
+TAGWERC provides an overview of the design concepts, the design philosophy, and the Designer by Embru.
 At TAGWERC you will also find the original Embru design classics with a guarantee of authenticity.

 Coveted design classics